As a small business, your marketing budget is probably not as big as that of a large corporation.

 Micro-influencers don’t fall into the celebrity trap; thereby they have the trust of their audiences.
 By including several micro-influencers in your marketing campaign, you can spread your marketing budget across multiple influencers.
 Thereby reaching out to multiple audiences.
 This helps you generate unprecedented reach and high engagement rates.

 If you already know which micro-influencers you want to partner with, then congrats!
 You’ve figured out the difficult part.
 Don’t waste any time getting them on-board.
-Use our influencer outreach templates, to ask them to partner with you and get started with your campaigns.

 If you aren’t sure which micro-influencers will work best for your brand, no worries!
 We’ve got you covered.
 Continue reading to find out how to find the right micro-influencers who are a perfect match for your business.